Graph polynomials and link invariants as positive type functions on Thompson's group F: The Kauffman bracket

 \section{The Kauffman bracket}

-We wish to define a function on the Thompson group $F$ using the Kauffman bracket.
-The Kauffman bracket (\cite{Kauffman}) is defined by the following skein-relation
+In \cite{Jo} Jones proved that certain evaluations of the Kauffman bracket give rise to positive definite functions.
+Our aim is to give a different and elementary proof of this fact, at least for some specific values of the variable.
+We need to recall some preliminary definitions and results.
+In the first place, the Kauffman bracket \cite{Kauffman} is defined by the following skein-relation

 This polynomial is invariant under Reidemeister moves of type 2 and 3.
 The first Reidemeister move produces a factor $(-A^3)^{\pm 1}$ (see \cite{Bollobas}, p.
 365).

-First of all, we prove a lemma that will allow us to define the Kauffman bracket function. \begin{lemma} Consider $T_1, T_2\in\T_n$ and let $T'_1, T'_2\in\T_{n+1}$ be the trees obtained by the addition of a pair of opposite carets.
+To begin with, we prove a lemma that will allow us to define a function on $F$ associated with the Kauffman bracket. \begin{lemma} Consider $T_1, T_2\in\T_n$ and let $T'_1, T'_2\in\T_{n+1}$ be the trees obtained by the addition of a pair of opposite carets.
 Then the following equality holds

 \end{lemma} \begin{proof} By \emph{Proposition} \ref{add-opp-car}, the graphs $\Gamma(T_1,T_2)$ and $\Gamma(T'_1,T'_2)$ differs by a pair of parallel edges attached only to a vertex, this means that a new distant unknot has been added.
 The properties of the Kauffman bracket imply the claim. \end{proof}